Is 'Wonder Woman' The Beginning Of The DCEU's "Phase 2"?

 So while everybody prays to the DC gods that Justice League is great, it could be that Wonder Woman is the movie which decides how this universe looks going forward.
 We'll find out if Patty Jenkins has made something special when Wonder Woman hits theaters June 2.

-Do you think Wonder Woman is a turning point for the DCEU?
+Do you think Wonder Woman could be a turning point for the DCEU?